svaraborut/website/README.md

 const watermark = `${import.meta.env.CF_PAGES_BRANCH}.${import.meta.env.CF_PAGES_COMMIT_SHA.substring(0, 7)}`
 ```

+## Open Graph Images

+To improve SEO and create a nice preview when sharing the website is becoming increasingly important to include the
+OpenGraph image to your website pages.
+An interesting feature of this project is the automated creation of such images
+at build time.
+The images are create directly rendering a React component.

+This feature is achieved with the creation of a statically compiled Astro `.png` route.
+This is achieved via:

+- `getStaticPaths` creates all the data for the images
+- The data is rendered via `createElement` React function
+- The virtual dom is then converted into an image via `ImageResponse` from `@vercel/og`
+- The image is returned by a statically compiled Astro `GET` route

+This multi-stage process results in a collection of static `.png` images available under `./dist/og` after the build
+process.

 ## Build & Deployment Automation

 The project is build via standard Astro build process `astro build`.
 The result of building results in a completely